usaid-cs/yesterday-i-learned/random.md

 - [The five-step process to monetise US broadband](https://www.reddit.com/r/technology/comments/7o41rf/the_fcc_is_preparing_to_weaken_the_definition_of/ds6w3aw/): repeal net neutrality, count all data under one data cap, [remove local ISPs](https://www.reddit.com/r/videos/comments/7o30lo/anti_colorado_municipal_broadband_service/), lower data cap, and finally, offer website packages.
 - [Check off](https://idioms.thefreedictionary.com/check+off) means Check!
 - [Meltdown](https://meltdownattack.com/meltdown.pdf) is the one from out-of-order execution allowing userspace processes to read kernel memory.
 [Spectre](https://spectreattack.com/spectre.pdf) is the one from predictive branching allowing strange code to access memory that is otherwise protected.
-- "Five sigma" or "Six signa" refer to the [area under the normal distribution curve](https://blogs.scientificamerican.com/observations/five-sigmawhats-that/), when the number of sigmas, positive and negative, are taken away.
-Six sigma allows 3.4 defective features per million parts.
 - [If you buy physical things from the Google store, they can simply not ship them.](https://www.reddit.com/r/GooglePixel/comments/7nrx07/google_permanently_banned_my_account_because/) If you decide to get a chargeback from your credit card company, they will ban your account (and therefore your life).
 - In 2010, US lotteries had a 37% yield ($63 given out for every $100 of tickets sold).
 - The Eiffel Tower [expands and contracts](https://curiosity.com/topics/the-eiffel-tower-is-taller-in-summer/) by less than 17cm per year.